ballerina-platform/ballerina-lang/misc/testerina/modules/testerina-core/src/main/ballerina/Module.md

 }
 ```

-The `dependsOn` attribute can also be used to set the test execution order by specifying the list of functions that the test function dependsOn.
+The `dependsOn` attribute can also be used to set the test execution order by specifying the list of functions that the test function depends on.

 ```ballerina
 import ballerina/io;